Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 The answers to these questions will be the basis for this year’s (and future) giving.

-Choose What to Give
+Choose what to give

 Nonprofit organizations vary in what they’re equipped to accept, but virtually all can gratefully receive:

-Two cautions on donating a vehicle:
+Two cautions before donating a vehicle:

 • Make sure the nonprofit is a 501(c)(3), or your tax deduction will be invalid.